ShadowM's Commodore 64 Pages(last updated 2015-03-17)

 If you want, you can email me (shadowm at lyonlabs dot org).

 I'm hosting a copy of the Q-Link source code for anyone interested in working on it.

-But the big problem with all of the CS8900A-based cards is that it's necessary to have a TCP/IP stack running on the Commodore, which is really quite a stretch, in terms of both speed and memory.
+But the big problem with the CS8900A-based cards is that they require having a TCP/IP stack running on the Commodore, which is really quite a stretch, in terms of both speed and memory.
 The newer generation of cards is based on the WIZnet chip, which has an on-board network stack.
 The best of the batch so far seems to be the Flyer, which implements networking as I/O commands sent to device #7.
 I have one of these, and accomplished more with it in the first few days than I did with a CS8900A-based card in the first month.
 If you don't have one yet, you need one; it makes the CS8900A cards obsolete.
 There are even IRC and Telnet clients for it... in fact, there's a version of the IRC client for PET machines!
 I gave a presentation about this card at ECCC 2012.
-UPDATE: The Flyer now supports streaming disk images over the network and opening server sockets!

 Jonno Downes has released Kipper BASIC and BASIC on Bails, which let you write networked programs for your Commodore 64 in BASIC.
-It currently only supports RR-Net compatible (CS8900A-based) network cards.
+It currently only supports the CS8900A-based network cards.
 I've put up a page about these projects with disk images, API docs, and a copy of the presentation I gave at ECCC 2010.

 Pictures of my Commodore 64s.

 A page of downloads.
 You'll find software, manuals, and articles there, including a lot of information about copy protection.
 There is also lots of good information on the operating systems and compilers page, including

 A hardware page with photos and documentation for some of the more exotic items I own.